 Get a manicure or use a high quality long lasting nail polish, such as Essie Gel Couture.
 I’ve used this nail polish for years and it lasts for a full 7 days with little or no chipping.

 Having healthy, well cared for hair will make anything you wear look better.
-If you color your hair, ensure you are keeping the color fresh and not allowing for too much root exposure.
+If you color your hair, keep your color fresh and don’t allow for too much root exposure.
 Get regular trims and ask your stylist about the right products for a professional look.

 Nice job pulling your full look together!
 Now you are ready to take your fierce new look out and conquer.